Operational clarity for daily work

 Chief Engineer

-The head of the technical department isn't the "chief repairman"—they're a process manager.
-Their job: make repairs happen less often, and when they do happen—faster and cheaper.
+The head of the department isn't the "chief repairman," they're a process manager.
+The job is to make repairs happen less often and, when they do, to make them faster and cheaper.

 Core functions: preventive maintenance planning, budget management, contractor coordination, safety compliance, executive reporting.